John Percival (bishop): Career in education

 Percival was ordained deacon in 1860 and was offered a position as a master at Rugby School by the headmaster, Frederick Temple.
 In 1862, Percival was appointed the first headmaster of Clifton College in Bristol, on Temple's recommendation.
-Percival made this new school into a leading public school and he was also involved with other educational work in the city, helping to found Clifton High School for Girls (established in 1877). and University College, Bristol (1876).
+Percival made this new school into a leading public school and he was also involved with other educational work in the city, helping to found Clifton High School for Girls (established in 1877).

+In February 1868, John and Louisa Percival formed a Committee in Bristol to promote the Higher Education of Women, which arranged lectures and other classes from 1870 to help prepare women to prepare for the Higher Education Cambridge Examination.
+By 1876 this programme had developed to the point that Percival felt able to propose the foundation of University College, Bristol.
+With Percival's influence, this became 'the first town in England to possess a University College open alike to men and women.'

 Percival became President of Trinity College, Oxford, in January 1879.
 Although he was not always happy as a college head, he was involved in the wider work of the university, chairing the committee that established Somerville Hall in 1879 and promoting the university's adult education work.

 In May 1887, Percival became headmaster of Rugby School, succeeding Thomas Jex-Blake.
 During his time as headmaster, he pursued a vigorous moral crusade.
 His leadership soon improved the prestige of the school.
 He attacked "idleness" and "loafing" and, concerned about "impurity", insisted that boys' football shorts should be worn below the knee and secured with elastic.
 He acquired the nickname "Percival of the knees" as a result.

 In 1888, Percival's appointment of Marie Bethell Beauclerc to teach shorthand to classes of one hundred boys was the first appointment of a female teacher in an English boys' public school and the first time shorthand had been taught in any such school.